gloggi/tramopoly/README.md

 * In the Supabase administration console:
   * Under Authentication -> Providers, disable the Email provider
   * Under Authentcation -> Providers, set up keycloak authentication according to the [documentation](https://supabase.com/docs/guides/auth/social-login/auth-keycloak).
   * Optional: Under Authentication -> Providers, open Phone and set up [Twilio integration](https://supabase.com/docs/guides/auth/phone-login/twilio#finding-your-twilio-credentials) and activate "Enable phone confirmations", but don't activate "Enable Phone provider".
+If you want to enable auto-filling the OTP code on iOS devices, make sure the SMS message contains `Code: {{ .Code }}`.
 Don't forget to save.
   * Under authentication -> URL Configuration, set Site URL to your productive URL, and add your productive URL and http://localhost:5173 and http://localhost:4173 as Redirect URLs.
   * Under SQL editor -> New query, paste the contents of **each except the first file** from supabase/migrations, and then supabase/seed.sql.
 If that sounds like too much work, see below for how to do this step using the supabase CLI instead.
   * Under Database -> Replication -> 0 tables, activate the toggle on the `abteilungen`, `groups`, `joker_visits`, `jokers`, `message_files`, `messages`, `mr_t_changes`, `mr_t_rewards`, `profiles`, `settings` and `station_visits` tables.